 Professor Mathew also has an interest in the Middle Ages with particular interests in the crusades and the battle of Agincourt.

 When not researching history, he is very active.
 He loves running, swimming, golfing, lifting weights, and traveling.
-Among his travels in Europe, he has been to Rome and has enjoyed the Ancient Roman sites.
+Among his travels in Europe, he has been to Rome and Greece, exploring many ancient sites and doing research.